General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-The time evolution of the mass accretion rate for our simulation RADvHR (first plot of Figure \ref{figure7}) seems to indicate that the inner accretion flow reached a quasi-steady state after a time of 11,000$R_g/c$ with an averaged mass accretion rate of 0.5$\dot M_{Edd}$ which is very close to the target value and an averaged radiation luminosity of 0.1$L_{Edd}$.
-Compared to the time evolution of RADHR, we found that RADvHR has reached the quasi-steady state faster due the MRI being better resolved allowing more magnetic flux to reach the black hole.
+The total efficiency of our simulation RADLR has a deviation of 106\% when compared with the expected value of the NT73 model where the radiative 4.6\% against the 2.9\% for RADHR demonstrating that low resolution simulations the radiative is over estimated indicating that more radiation is absorbed.
+The jet of RADLR has an efficiency of 3.1\% compared to the 4.3\% for RADHR demonstrating that less rotational energy has been extracted from the black hole as expected since there is less amount of magnetic flux in this region.

-The time evolution of the magnetic flux (second plot of Figure \ref{figure7}) shows that during the time period 7,000-10,000$R_g/c$ the black hole lost a significant amount of magnetic flux reaching a quasi-steady state behavior after this period with an averaged magnetic flux value of $\Psi\approx$4.9.
+The time evolution of the mass accretion rate for our simulation RADvHR (first plot of Figure \ref{fig:RADvHR}) seems to indicate that the inner accretion flow reached a quasi-steady state after a time of 11,000$R_g/c$ with an averaged mass accretion rate of 0.5$\dot M_{Edd}$ which is very close to the target value and an averaged radiation luminosity of 0.1$L_{Edd}$.
+Compared to the time evolution of RADHR, we found that RADvHR has reached the quasi-steady state faster.

-Since the MAD state is more efficient for RADvHR we can expect a larger efficiency for RADvHR when compared to RADHR and also we should expect that more rotational energy could extracted from the black hole.
-As expected we found that RADvHR has a total efficiency of 21.3\% (deviation of 160\% from NT73 model), the jet has an efficiency of 5.6\% (greater than the value found in RADHR) and the radiation has an efficiency of 2.4\%.
-The radiative efficiency is small compared to RADHR probably due to the fact there is less material absorbing the radiation in under-resolved regions that could be located close to the disk.
+The time evolution of the magnetic flux (second plot of Figure \ref{fig:RADvHR}) shows that during the time period 7,000-10,000$R_g/c$ the black hole lost a significant amount of magnetic flux reaching a quasi-steady state behavior after this period with an averaged magnetic flux value of $\Psi\approx$4.9.

-As we pointed out a minimum in the mass accretion rate and magnetic flux has been observed in our simulation RADLR and RADvHR while we haven't found it in our simulation RADHR and further investigation is required in order to better understand its origin.
-This minimum has occurred at different time windows as expect due to different resolutions occurring faster as resolution is increased.
+Due to the better resolution in the polar grid in our simulation RADvHR evolves away from initial transients sooner, as expected.
+We find a total efficiency of 21.3\%, which corresponds to a deviation of 160\% compared to the expected value from the NT73 model, where in this case the jet has an efficiency of 5.6\%, which compared to RADHR is more powerful and the radiation has an efficiency of 2.4\% compared to the2.9\% in RADHR demonstrating that less material had absorbed the radiation in under-resolved regions that could be located close to the disk.